hayro45/DotnetCoreWebApi/bsStoreApp/README.md

 # bsStoreApp

-`bsStoreApp` is a backend project developed using **ASP.NET Core Web API** and **PostgreSQL**, intended for managing store-related functionalities.
+`bsStoreApp` is a backend project developed using **ASP.NET Core Web API** and **SQL Server**, intended for managing store-related functionalities.
 This document provides an overview of the project, its features, and how to set it up.

 ## Features

 - **Layered Architecture**: Ensures separation of concerns with a clean and maintainable codebase.
 - **RESTful API Endpoints**: CRUD operations for managing entities related to a store application.
-- **PostgreSQL Integration**: Uses PostgreSQL as the database management system.
+- **SQL Server Integration**: Uses SQL Server as the database management system.
 - **Configuration-Driven**: Easily customizable using environment variables and configuration files.

 ## Technologies Used

 - **.NET Core**: For building the backend Web API.
-- **PostgreSQL**: As the database.
+- **SQL Server**: As the database.
 - **Entity Framework Core**: For object-relational mapping (ORM).
 - **Swagger**: For API documentation and testing.
 - **Logging**: Implemented using NLog for efficient tracking and debugging.